hagersew/Insurance-calc/README.md

 **InsuranceApp** is premium insurance calculator in the form of web-application.

+A premium insurance calculator is a tool that helps you estimate the cost of your insurance policy.
+It takes into account factors such as your age, location, and insurance type.
+The calculator can also help you compare different insurance policies.

+Premium insurance calculators are a valuable tool for anyone who is looking for or renewing an insurance policy.
+They can help you find the best deal on your insurance and make sure that you are adequately covered.

+Here are some tips for using a premium insurance calculator:

+Be honest about your information.
+The calculator will not be able to give you an accurate estimate if you are not honest about your age, and location.
+Compare different insurance policies from different companies.
+The calculator can help you compare different policies from different companies to find the best deal.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts